SKAshwin/VaccineUptake/code/README.md

 The various code files can be broken down into the following tasks.
 Some never had their output used in the final product in the end.
 Make sure to only run code here after setting up the `/data/raw` folder (see `data/README.md`).

-All files will have the directories they reference (e.g. the path to the cleaned data directory and the path to the cleaned)
+All files will have the directories they reference (e.g. the path to the cleaned data directory and the path to the cleaned).
+Code should be executed in order of the task groupings (all parsing code run first, then all cleaning code, then the merging code, then the estimation code etc).

 ## Parsing raw files into CSVs